 Causes of a Fissured Tongue

-The fissured tongue is found in approximately 5% or less of the population, usually in the older population, and is simply a groove or fissure, singular or multiple, on the top or side of the tongue.
-It is totally benign, usually painless, non-contagious, and no treatment is necessary but it may be unsettling to the patient when they first notice it.
+The fissured tongue is found in approximately 5% or less of the population, usually in the older population.
+It is simply a groove or fissure, singular or multiple, on the top or side of the tongue.
+A fissured tongue is totally benign, usually painless, non-contagious, and no treatment is necessary.
+However, it may be unsettling to the patient when they first notice it.
 It is more common in older men than women.
 Should it burn or be tender to certain foods, gentle cleaning with the toothbrush may be helpful.
 Sometimes these fissures or grooves trap food and cause bad breath.
+Yuck!
 The gentle brushing of the top of the tongue will eliminate that possibility.

 Fissured tongue is usually associated with one or more of the following conditions but not necessarily: